Broncos Rewind: Defense, special teams

 By Jeff Legwold | ESPN.com

-ENGLEWOOD, Colo. -- The Broncos pushed themselves to 4-0 Sunday with another record-setting day from quarterback Peyton Manning as they scored a franchise-record 52 points in the win over the Philadelphia Eagles.
-And after a long look at the video from Sunday’s win, here are some thoughts on the Denver Broncos defense and special teams:
+ENGLEWOOD, Colo. -- The Broncos passed a big early-season road test against the Giants Sunday and after a long look at the video from Sunday’s win, here are some thoughts on the Denver Broncos' defense and special teams:

 - Broncos coach John Fox and defensive coordinator Jack Del Rio have always said there are times when a defense that calls itself a 4-3 will look an awful lot like a 3-4, that it's always a mix of things.
 And there were some snaps here and there Sunday when the Broncos’ 4-3 base defense looked a lot like a 3-4, especially early in the game when the Broncos lined up Shaun Phillips as a stand-up defensive end in their base look.
 Phillips started the game in place of Robert Ayers at right end.
 Phillips lined up that way on the Broncos' first four defensive snaps of the game.
 The Broncos will likely show it again at some point, but it certainly had mixed results early with Eli Manning hitting Victor Cruz for a 51-yard gain on the Giants’ first play from scrimmage.
 David Wilson and Brandon Jacobs each had 5-yard runs on the next two snaps as well.
 But Phillips’ ability to play standing up, as he did much of the time in his tenure in the Chargers’ 3-4 defense, as well as from down in a three-point stance, does give the Broncos some versatility.